freesoft/detox_bot2/paper/paper.md

 Work is still in progress to improve the scores so the F1 score is on-par, if not better, than the F1 score for scikit-learn implementation (It was 0.64)

-Precision/Recall/F1-Score : With scikit-learn, we've shuffled the training set and took 20% of it as comparsion using scikit-learn's classification_report to get F1 Score, and here is the result.
-The data can vary slightly every time classification_report function is being executed and also depends on what kind of dataset is used for training.
+Precision/Recall/F1-Score : With scikit-learn, we've shuffled the training set and took 20% as the test set for evaluation.
+Note the performance numbers varies slightly with each run due to the random shuffling of data.

 |     | precision | recall | f1-score | support |
 -----|-----------|--------|----------|----------